Chapter 7: Practical application issues

 Answer

-Entity X should delay revenue recognition until the bill-and-hold criteria are satisfied, or until Entity X no longer has physical possession of the game consoles and all other criteria regarding the transfer of control have been fulfilled.
-While the substantive reason for the bill-and-hold transaction is valid (lack of shelf space), the other criteria for recognizing revenue are not met because the game consoles designated for the retailer have not been segregated from other products.
+Entity X should not recognise revenue until the bill-and-hold criteria are met, or if entity X no longer has physical possession and all of the other criteria related to the transfer of control have been met.
+Although the reason for entering into a bill-and-hold transaction is substantive (lack of shelf space), the other criteria are not met, because the game consoles produced for the retailer are not separated from other products.

 Where an entity has transferred control of the goods and met the bill-and-hold criteria to recognize revenue it should consider whether it is providing custodial services in addition to providing the goods.
 If so, a portion of the transaction price should be allocated to each of the separate performance obligations (that is, the goods and the custodial service).